jagreehal/eslint-plugin-prefer-object-params/README.md

 ## Why Object Parameters?

-We've all been there—you write a function with two parameters, then three, then four.
+We've all been there.
+You write a function with two parameters, then three, then four.
 Before you know it, you're playing parameter roulette:

 ```js
 // Which order was it again? 🤔